kjvarga/sitemap_generator/README.md

 * `default_host` - String.
 Required.  **Host including protocol** to use when building a link to add to your sitemap.
 For example `http://example.com`.
 Calling `add '/home'` would then generate the URL `http://example.com/home` and add that to the sitemap.
 You can pass a `:host` option in your call to `add` to override this value on a per-link basis.
 For example calling `add '/home', :host => 'https://example.com'` would generate the URL `https://example.com/home`, for that link only.

+* `exclude` - String.
+A CSV string whose elements are converted to Regex.
+Skips processing of any group whose `:filename` matches against at least 1 Regex element.
+Superceded by `only` option if a `:filename` matches both conditions.

 * `filename` - Symbol.
 The **base name for the files** that will be generated.
 The default value is `:sitemap`.
 This yields sitemaps with names like `sitemap1.xml.gz`, `sitemap2.xml.gz`, `sitemap3.xml.gz` etc, and a sitemap index named `sitemap_index.xml.gz`.
 If we now set the value to `:geo` the sitemaps would be named `geo1.xml.gz`, `geo2.xml.gz`, `geo3.xml.gz` etc, and the sitemap index would be named `geo_index.xml.gz`.

 * `include_index` - Boolean.
 Whether to **add a link to the sitemap index** to the current sitemap.
 This points search engines to your Sitemap Index to include it in the indexing of your site.
 2012-07: This is now turned off by default because Google may complain about there being 'Nested Sitemap indexes'.
 Default is `false`.
 Turned off when `sitemaps_host` is set or within a `group()` block.

 * `include_root` - Boolean.
 Whether to **add the root** url i.e. '/' to the current sitemap.
 Default is `true`.
 Turned off within a `group()` block.

+* `only` - String.
+A CSV string whose elements are converted to Regex.
+Skips processing of any group whose `:filename` does not match any Regex element.
+Overrides `exclude` condition if `:filename` matches both conditions.

 * `public_path` - String.
 A **full or relative path** to the `public` directory or the directory you want to write sitemaps into.
 Defaults to `public/` under your application root or relative to the current working directory.